Johnfavour20/Nwangele-LGA-Small-Business-Loan-Support/README.md

 ## 1. Project Overview

 A comprehensive, AI-enhanced database management system designed to streamline the small business loan support program in Nwangele Local Government Area, Imo State, Nigeria.
-This full-stack application provides a role-based portal for Applicants, Loan Officers, and Administrators, featuring an AI-powered risk assessment tool to aid in decision-making.
+This is a pure frontend application that provides a role-based portal for Applicants, Loan Officers, and Administrators, featuring an AI-powered risk assessment tool to aid in decision-making.

 The entire application is built with a **mobile-first, fully responsive design**, ensuring a seamless and accessible experience across all devices, from desktops to smartphones.
+It uses mock data and runs entirely in the browser, with no backend required.

 ![Login Screen](https://picsum.photos/seed/loginpage/1200/600)
 *The modern and secure login portal.*